 As we kick-off 2020, we’re excited to announce our collaboration with Rob Nunnery (“Pickleball Rob“) as he embarks on his “Journey To Pro Pickleball”.
-After just recently starting as complete pickleball newbie to (with a background in competitive tennis), he’ll be attempting to go pro before the end of 2020!
+After just recently starting as a complete pickleball newbie (with a background in competitive tennis), he’ll be attempting to go pro before the end of 2020!

 We look forward to keeping you up to date as Rob reports back on his progress and gives us some useful tips along the way that help him improve his competitive game.
 We’ll be publishing updates on a regular basis (twice monthly).
 So check back here, or sign-up for our newsletter -if you haven’t already- and we’ll send you an email every time Rob posts.

 Without further ado, here’s Rob’s first post below.

 I didn’t know pickleball existed just a few months ago.